MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels.md

 Currently, private channels support connectors and tabs (except Stream, Planner, and Forms).
 We're working on full apps support for private channels, including messaging extensions and bots.

 Each team can have a maximum of 30 private channels and each private channel can have a maximum of 250 members.
 The 30 private channel limit is in addition to the 200 standard channel limit per team.
-When making a copy of an existing team, any private channels in that team will not be copied over.
+When you create a team from an existing team, any private channels in the existing team won't be copied over.

 > [!NOTE]